mlglegobloxer/data-structures-and-algorithms/README.md

-# datastr-algorithms
+# Data Structures and Algorithms
-My solutions to the exersizes in Colt Steel's Data Structures and Algorithms course
+My solutions/implementations to the exersizes in Colt Steel's Data Structures and Algorithms course